Careers360 Logo

 Here we can take an example: line AB and CD are intersecting.
 If we take a line EF parallel to AB then EF is not parallel to CD.

-Hence the given statements is true.
+Hence, the given statement is true.

-Attempts to prove Euclid’s fifth postulate using the other postulates and axioms led to the discovery of several other geometries.
+Attempts to prove Euclid’s fifth postulate using other postulates and axioms led to the discovery of several other geometries.

 Answer:

-Euclid’s fifth postulate: if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which the angles are less than two right angles.
+Euclid’s fifth postulate: if a straight line falling on two straight lines makes the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which the angles are less than two right angles.

-NCERT Exemplar Class 9 Maths Solutions Chapter 5-Exercise 5.3
+NCERT Exemplar Class 9 Maths Solutions Chapter 5: Exercise 5.3

 Answer:

-Let us suppose that the sales of two salesmen in august is A. As per the question, in September, each salesman doubles his sale as compared to sale in august.
+Let us suppose that the sales of two salesmen in August is A. As per the question, in September, each salesman doubled his sale as compared to sales inAugustt.

 Hence the sales of both the salesman are equal in September.